-In addition to teaching and supervising student teachers and interns in general, bilingual, and special education settings, Delgado has worked at the Texas School for the Blind and Texas School for the Deaf.
-She also served as a parent and community educator, and taught English as a second language classes.
+In addition to teaching and supervising student teachers and interns in general, bilingual, and special education settings, Delgado worked at the Texas School for the Blind and Texas School for the Deaf.
+She provided early intervention for children with multiple disabilities, worked as parent and community educator, and taught English as a second language classes.

 Delgado, R., Huerta, M.E., & Campos, D. (February 2012).
 Enhancing relationships with parents of English language learners.
 Principal Leadership, 12(6), 30-34.